ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 key (object / string / boolean)
 : REQUIRED.
 The key that the token is bound to.
 If the boolean value `true` is used,
-              the token is bound to the [key used by the client instance](#request-key) in its request for access.
+              the token is bound to the [key used by the client instance](#request-client) in its request for access.
 If the boolean value `false` is used, the token is a bearer token with no key bound to it.
-              Otherwise, the key MUST be an object or string in a format described in {{request-key}}, describing a public key to which the client instance can use the associated private key.
+              Otherwise, the key MUST be an object or string in a format described in {{key-format}}, describing a public key to which the client instance can use the associated private key.
 The client instance MUST be able to dereference or process the key information in order to be able to sign the request.